EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 # Acknowledgments

-The authors want to thank Jim Schaad for reviewing intermediate versions and for contributing many concrete proposals incorporated in this version.
-We are also greatful to Ilari Liusvaara and Ludwig Seitz for reviewing previous versions of the draft.
+The authors want to thank Jim Schaad and Ilari Liusvaara for reviewing intermediate versions and for contributing many concrete proposals incorporated in this version.
+We are also greatful to Ludwig Seitz for reviewing previous versions of the draft.

-TODO: This section should be after Appendixes and before Author's address according to RFC7322.
+TODO: This section should be after Appendices and before Authors' addresses according to RFC7322.

 --- back